SapateAtharva/Machine-Learning-CA/README.md

 * This project addresses a computer vision task.
 The goal of this project, train a model that can accurately identify an F1 car's team from an image.
 * Domain Computer Vision (Image-based Classification).

-* The goal is to classify F1 car images into four teams: Ferrari, McLaren, Mercedes, and Red Bull using two different machine learning models (one DL, one classic ML).
+* We are classifying the images of a F1 car into four constructor/manufacturer teams: Scuderia Ferrari HP, McLaren Racing Limited, Mercedes-AMG PETRONAS Formula One Team, and Oracle Red Bull Racing using two different machine learning models and compare those results.
-* Overview of the Results: The highest validation accuracy (85.35%) was attained by a hybrid model that used an SVM as a classifier and a CNN as a feature extractor.
+* Overview of the upcoming result, the highest validation accuracy (85.35%) was attained by a hybrid model that used an SVM as a classifier and a CNN as a feature extractor.

 ---